 Do you have trouble sleeping at night?
+Are you having a difficult time finding the ideal sleep temperature?
 You’re not alone.
-Approximately 85% of people report having problems falling asleep when it’s time for bed, women more so than men.
+A study by The Better Sleep Council found that approximately 85% of people report having problems falling asleep when it’s time for bed, women more so than men.

-While there are a variety of factors that can cause this problem (money worries, stress, problems in the workplace, etc.), what if you’re sharing the bed with a significant other?
-Some claim that they have trouble sleeping with another individual because they are disrupted by the other’s restlessness.
+While there are a variety of sleep factors that can cause this problem including money worries, stress, problems in the workplace, etc. What if you’re sharing the bed with a significant other?
+Some claim that they have trouble sleeping with another individual because they are disrupted by the other’s restlessness and ideal temperature for sleep.

-If you’re having the same issue with your special someone, there are a variety of creative strategies that you can implement to make your slumber together more peaceful.
+If you’re having the same issue with your significant other, there are a variety of creative strategies that you can implement to make your slumber together more peaceful.

 Recently, more couples are claiming to be happier with what can be commonly referred to as “sleep divorce”.